Warren Worthington III: Volumes

-Angel: Revelations - 2008
+Angel: Revelations (2008)

 According to Diamond Comic Distributors, Angel: Revelations #1 was the 106th best selling comic book in May 2008.
 Angel: Revelations #2 was the 125th best selling comic book in June 2008.

 James Hunt of CBR.com called Angel: Revelations #1 a "prodigious talent on display," saying, "The religious imagery gives the book a consistent motif and the literal "angel" aspect of the character takes a lot more focus that it usually receives when the character is dealt with.
 Of all the X-Men, Warren probably has the "origin" story that relates itself most directly to the idea of emergent mutant powers being a metaphor for adolescence.
 Being a Marvel Knights title, it's unclear whether this origin is "in-continuity" or not, but ultimately it shouldn't matter.
 If the rest of the series is as good as this opening issue, it's going to be an utterly beautiful read and, if you're reading this at a time when it's too late to start collecting the series, it'll almost certainly be worth splashing out for the hardcover just to make sure the format does the story justice.
 It's definitely good to see Marvel happy to put out a series that looks a little more experimental than their usual fare, and if there's any justice in the industry it'll pay off nicely."
 Bryan Joel of IGN gave Angel: Revelations #1 a grade of 8.1 out of 10, writing, "Truthfully, Angel's origin probably needed an update.
 Considering the sort of character he's become and the advancements his powers eventually received, the origin doesn't really line up.
 Thankfully, Aguirre-Sacasa seems to agree and has crafted Revelations to remedy that.
 Issue #1 features the basics of Warren immediately pre-power onset, where he's attending a private school and worrying about the changes to his body.
 The script also interjects a couple scenes of more sinister things going on, which elevates this above the level of simple rehash.
 There almost seems to be more attention paid to religion, a pet theme of Aguirre-Sacasa's; the title of this series isn't just a play on words.
 Suffice it to say, I'm surprisingly interested to see how this all plays out.
 One of the main selling points, though, is the art by Adam Pollina.
-Probably most renowned for his extended run on the first volume of X-Force, his work in Revelationscouldn't be further from the tradition style seen there.
+Probably most renowned for his extended run on the first volume of X-Force, his work in Revelations couldn't be further from the tradition style seen there.
 Now he's somewhere between Skottie Young and...
 Salvador Dali, perhaps?
 But in a good way.
 I can definitely see how the weird, deformed style will bug some readers, but I think it's deeply engaging and gives the whole issue a more spiritual and mystical feel.
 It might not be exactly in step with an Angel series, but it's at least something different and I appreciate that."